antvis/G2/site/docs/manual/core/coordinate/helix.en.md

 order: 10
 ---

 The `helix` coordinate system is a coordinate system that unfolds two-dimensional data along a spiral line.
-It is commonly used to visualize time series data or gene expression data, showing data periodicity or trends through spiral extension.
+It is commonly used for visualizing time series data or gene expression data, using the spiral extension to show the periodicity or trends of the data.

 ## Getting Started